'Trucker's Disneyland' Is the Pit Stop to End All Pit Stops

-Perched on a massive expanse of 225 acres about three hours west of Chicago off of Interstate 80 -- America’s second-longest highway, which extends 2,900 miles from San Francisco to New Jersey -- the sheer size of the place is mind-boggling.
-You could fit 170 football fields into the truck-stop grounds.
+Perched on a massive expanse of 225 acres about three hours west of Chicago off of Interstate 80—America’s second-longest highway, which extends 2,900 miles from San Francisco to New Jersey—the sheer size of the truck stop is mind-boggling.
+You could fit 170 football fields within its grounds.
 It's currently six times the size of the Pentagon building, and has expanded dozens of times since opening in 1964.

 “Without truck stops, trucks stop."

 Here, nearly 900 trucks can park as their drivers indulge in a hearty meal, or perhaps get a haircut or a cavity filled courtesy of onsite barbers and dentists.
 There are facilities to wash their bodies, pets, and big rigs, or kick back and catch a flick.
 Even casual road-trippers can explore the museum or stock up via the extensive snack selection.

 It's a miniature city unto itself, one that employs some 500 Midwesterners, each serving the unsung long-haul warriors who keep America's economy humming.

 “Without trucks, America stops,” says Iowa 80 Group vice president of marketing Heather DeBaille, who has worked at the truck stop for the last 28 years.
 “Without truck stops, trucks stop.”

 Here, you might see truckers bellied up to the counter at the Iowa 80 restaurant discussing tales from the road.
 You can spot touring musicians like Bono or presidential candidates popping in as they make the trek across I-80.
 You might even see elephants being weighed on the truck scale when the circus drops by for gas.